PriNova/codypy/README.md

 ## Usage

-1. You need to retreivve the 'Config' class with 'get_configs()'.
 1. Set at least the 'BINARY_PATH' property to the agent binary or the build 'index.js' file.
+1. Set your workspace path in the 'workspaceRootUri' property to your local GitHub repository.
 1. Run the example script using `python main.py`.
 1. The script will attempt to connect to the Cody Agent.
 1. If the connection is successful, it will send an initialization message to the server.
 1. The script will then receive and process JSON-RPC messages from the server.
-1. It will extract and display the method and result from the received messages.
+1. It will extract and display the method and result from the received messages if `is_debugging` is set to `True`.
+1. You will be in 'chat' mode, where you can have a conversation with the Cody Agent based on your input and enhanced context about your codebase.
-1. The script will continue to receive messages until the server closes the connection or a timeout occurs.
+1. The script will continue to receive messages until you input `/quit`.
+The server closes the connection.

 ## Example

-For an example of initializing and send two chat messages, look at [main.py](https://github.com/PriNova/CodyAgentPy/blob/main/main.py) file
+For an example of initializing and chatting, look at [main.py](https://github.com/PriNova/CodyAgentPy/blob/main/main.py) file

 This example demonstrates how to use a complete cycle to establish a connection to the server and process JSON-RPC messages.